Available for new clients

 Understand search intent before anything else

 Every search query has an intent behind it.
 Before you target a keyword, you need to know what the person searching actually wants.
-There are four main types:

 For most small businesses, commercial and transactional keywords are the priority.
 They convert.
-Informational keywords build authority over time and can attract people earlier in the decision process.

 Quick test: Google the keyword yourself.
 Look at what already ranks.
 If the results are all blog posts, Google thinks the intent is informational.
 If they are all service pages or local pack results, it is commercial or transactional.
 Match your content to what is already winning.